Robert van Krieken

-His fields of research include the sociology of childhood, processes of civilization and decivilization, the formation of the self, sociological theory, especially that of Norbert Elias, celebrity, law and society, and cultural genocide.
+His fields of research include the sociology of childhood, processes of civilization and decivilization, the formation of the self, sociological theory (especially that of Norbert Elias), celebrity, law and society, and cultural genocide.

 Biography

-Robert Michael van Krieken (1955) was born of Dutch parents in Hong Kong, where he attended primary school.
-From secondary school onwards he has lived in Sydney, Australia.
-He studied sociology as part of a Bachelor of Arts degree at the University of New South Wales, where he also did his PhD, which he completed in 1977.
+Robert Michael van Krieken (1955) was born to Dutch parents in Hong Kong, where he attended primary school.
+Since secondary school, he has lived in Sydney, Australia.
+He studied sociology as part of a Bachelor of Arts degree at the University of New South Wales, where he also completed his PhD in 1977.
 He started working at the University of Sydney in 1979, teaching Social Theory in the Department of Social Work.
-In the 1990s he played a central role in the development of a sociology programme at the University of Sydney, which since 2001 it has been the core of a distinct Department of Sociology & Social Policy.
-He went on to complete a Law degree at the University of Sydney, gaining his LLB in 2003, which formed the foundation for the development of a programme in socio-legal studies, now also part of the Department of Sociology & Social Policy.
+In the 1990s, he played a central role in the development of a sociology programme at the University of Sydney, which since 2001 has been the core of the Department of Sociology & Social Policy.
+He also completed a law degree at the University of Sydney, gaining his LLB in 2003, which formed the foundation for the development of a programme in socio-legal studies, now also part of the Department of Sociology & Social Policy.